Conveniently serving Jefferson City

 You may consider taking vitamin C and multivitamins to promote healing and improve general health for two weeks or more pre-surgery.
 Avoid vitamin E, ibuprofen, steroids, and other anti-inflammatory or blood thinning medications at least a week before surgery.

 Patients should show up bare-faced—no moisturizer, serum, or makeup of any kind—and in loose-fitting clothing that doesn’t need to go over the head (think: zip-ups and button-downs).

 More detailed instructions will be given to you by your surgeon.
 Since you will not be getting IV anesthesia, you will likely be instructed to take some oral medication with a few bites of food before you arrive for your procedure.

 You will be prepped for surgery with the skin being cleansed and then numbing injections delivered to the surgical field.
-For a cupid lift, a mustache-shaped piece of skin under the nose will be excised.
+For a lip lift, a mustache-shaped piece of skin under the nose will be excised.
 For the corner lifts, the incisions are made on each side with some skin removed.
 The wounds are carefully closed with sutures, and then the patient is finished and ready to go home.
 In total, the process should take less than 1-2 hours.

 Dr. Howard was more understanding and sincere, than other doctors.
 I didn’t feel like ‘just another person’.
 Very comforting.

 The recovery is fairly easy.
 Expect to see a line of stitches along the incisions for approximately 7-10 days post-operation, after which they’ll be removed in a follow-up appointment.